Utako Shimoda: Biography

 Utako Shimoda's vision and work did much to modernise and improve women's education in Japan (she is even responsible for the navy-style girls' school uniform), not just in the realm of improving the mind, but in physical education as well.
-She was an early student of Jigoro Kano, the founder of modern Judo.
+She was an early colleague and training partner of Jigoro Kano, the founder of modern Judo.
 She founded three women's schools and wrote over 80 books.
 She died from pneumonia in 1936, aged 82.

 The Shimoda Utako Research Institute for Women is named after her.